currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 Heroic -7

 There are also cases when modifications are imposed by the rules, like when you aim carefully with a ranged weapon, shoot at long distance, or if you’re in a bad bargaining position when you attempt to MANIPULATE someone.

+Under each skill, more difficult uses of the skill are described.
+Each section lists a DM "Difficulty Modifier" in the form of a die penalty and a number of successes, e.g. "-3 / XXX".
+This indicates that there are two routes of achieving the difficult effect: 1) intentionally attempting that difficult effect will result in a die penalty to your roll.
+2) rolling your full die pool and "accidentally" achieving a difficult feat by achieving multiple successes.
+>Note that the probability of achieving a difficult feat is higher if you intentionally aim for it (choosing the die penalty).
+With 7 dice, achieving 1 success at -3 is 52%.
+With 7 dice, achieving XXX is 10%.

 **HELP FROM OTHERS**
 Other PCs or NPCs can help you succeed at a skill roll.
 This must be declared right away, before you roll your dice.
 It must also make sense in the story – the individual helping you must be physically present and have the capacity to support your action.
 The GM has the final say.
 For each person helping you, you get a +1 modification.
 No more than three people can help you with a single roll, meaning your maximum modification from assistance is +3.
 In combat, helping counts as the same type of action as the one you are supporting (fast or slow).
 NPCs can help each other in the same way as player characters.
 Letting NPCs act in groups instead of individually is often an easy way to manage large numbers of NPCs in conflicts.